pfreixes/gramola/doc/commands.rst

     * **now** Means the curent time.
     * **relative datetimes** A realative date time using the format *-(X)[min|h|d]* such as *-1min, -2h, 31d, ..*

-As a mandatory arguments, a query command needs the name of the datasource to be used, the name of the metric to query and at last other mandatory query arguments regarding the time serie data base.
+As a mandatory arguments, a query command needs the name of the datasource to be used and other mandatory query arguments regarding the time serie data base.

 The following snippet shows one example of the *query-graphite* command running a query to get the CPU load of a specific webserver for the last one hour.

 .. code-block:: bash